psychemedia/sin-eater-resources/hereford-journal.md

 ...

 FRIDAY.
 This morning party was formed to visit Leominster to inspect the Church, where Mr. Freeman explained the various parts which he had alluded to in his lecture the previous evening.
 After Leominster, Kingsland and Aymestrey Churches were next visited, and from thence the party proceeded to Wigmore Castle and Church, which excited no little admiration.
 The excursionists then resumed their seats, and returned to Ludlow, via Aston Church, where the Rev. J. Burleigh James, the respected local secretary, directed attention to the tympanum in the Norman arch.

+Evening Meeting.—
-Evening Meeting.—T. O. Morgan, Esq., of Aberystwith, read paper upon " The Parish of Carno, Montgomeryshire," which was followed by some remarks by the Rev. Basil Jones; after which W. Moggridge, Esq. delivered a very interesting discourse upon a custom which formerly existed in Wales, in connection with deceased persons, and which he had recently discovered was noticed in an old work, as being prevalent in the neighbourhood of Ross, in Herefordshire.
-The custom was this—when a party died, a person known by the name of "the sin-eater" was called in, who placed upon the corpse platter containing a loaf of bread and some salt; the sin-eater afterwards ate the bread, and in doing so was supposed to take upon himself the sins of the deceased person.
+T. O. Morgan, Esq., of Aberystwith, read paper upon "The Parish of Carno, Montgomeryshire," which was followed by some remarks by the Rev. Basil Jones; after which W. Moggridge, Esq. delivered a very interesting discourse upon a custom which formerly existed in Wales, in connection with deceased persons, and which he had recently discovered was noticed in an old work, as being prevalent in the neighbourhood of Ross, in Herefordshire.
+The custom was this— when a party died, a person known by the name of "the sin-eater" was called in, who placed upon the corpse platter containing a loaf of bread and some salt; the sin-eater afterwards ate the bread, and in doing so was supposed to take upon himself the sins of the deceased person.
 Happily, however, the light of a Christian age was rapidly banishing superstition from the minds of the people, and that custom had, he believed, now disappeared.
 Thomas Allen, Esq. stated that there still existed custom in Wales of placing candle in salt, and burning it in the chamber of a deceased person, and made some very interesting remarks upon it, as connected with the custom of the sin-eater.

 ---

 https://www.britishnewspaperarchive.co.uk/viewer/bl/0000396/18520904/030/0007

+Hereford Times
-Hereford Times - Saturday 04 September 1852
+Saturday 04 September 1852
+p?

 CAMBRIAN ARCHÆOLOGICAL ASSOCIATION.
 MEETING AT LUDLOW.